bigpig0612/Trip-Service/README.md

 + If any of PAN, CompanyID, or BusID is different, it will be considered as two separate trips.
 + Adds an ON_KNOW status to mark Tab OFFs that couldn't be matched with any Tab ON.
 + Only support 3 stops, which are named Stop1, Stop2 and Stop3
++ More trip charge amount calculation rules will be required in the future

 ## Trip creation logic design